vijaygupta18/gossipsdotcom/README.md

 # GossipsDotCom

-This is a Realtime Web Chat app.
+This is an Online Web Chat app where you can chat and listen music at the same time.

 Created using Node JS & socket.io.

 Deployed on Heroku.

+Music feature works on the JioSaavan Api.